 Although receiving initial accreditation is a complex and daunting task which requires commitment to educational quality, once an institution has earned a grant of accreditation it must meet all of the additional requirements outlined in the Accreditation Criteria, Title II, Chapters 1 and 2.
-These chapters explain that institutions not only must periodically reapply for accreditation, but that they also must prepare extensive Annual Institutional and Financial Reports which summarize the enrollment and financial condition of the institution.
+These chapters explain that institutions not only must periodically reapply for accreditation, but that they also must prepare extensive Campus Accountability and Financial Reports which summarize the enrollment and financial condition of the institution.
 Furthermore, institutions may be required to prepare interim reports for a number of reasons.
 Finally, institutions must report changes in the mission, objectives, ownership, programs, names, location, and non-main locations whenever these occur.
 This additional reporting helps keep ACICS abreast of the current conditions at the institution and assists the Council in its assessment of educational quality, but it also can be an administrative burden for an institution not sufficiently organized to maintain its compliance with the Accreditation Criteria.

 The essential elements of a curriculum and syllabus provided below are intended as tools for institutions to utilize when establishing new programs or revising existing programs.